|

 What

-sort of parts would you plug into the breadboard?
-How about 19
+of parts would you plug into the breadboard?
+How

 got a very decent electronics lab.